 Drinks: Buy alcohol at a store like Bevmo or chain grocery store, where you can get discounts after buying a certain amount.
 Any extra will be drunk throughout the rest of the week if you leave it in the fridge.

 Cutlery: Buy all your paper goods and cutlery at the dollar store.
 The quality is likely the same, and no one will notice they’re using off-brand items.

 There are a surprising number of obscure or downright absurd holidays that don’t get the recognition they deserve.
 When was the last time your office celebrated National Be a Dork Day (July 15) or NationalIce Cream Sandwich Day (August 2)?
 Pick the most random occasion on the calendar and plan an event around this seasonal theme—the wackier the holiday is, the more laughter and shenanigans you’ll have.
 This is a chance for everyone to unleash their creativity and show off the quirkier sides of their personalities, which don’t often come to the surface in a work environment.

 Decorations: Plan ahead so you can buy fun decorations and items when they’re on sale, rather than dealing with prices because you’re shopping last-minute.

 Food: Choose just two or three dishes that best represent the holiday—get crafty with inexpensive summer office party ideas from Pinterest—and stick to making or ordering those.
 There doesn’t have to be a lot of food if it’s a pre-dinner, afternoon event.

 You don’t need a large cash-flow to keep your staff entertained and happy this summer.
-As the owner of a small business start-up with an even smaller budget to match, use these inexpensive summer office party ideas to make the annual summer office party a hit without breaking the bank.
+As the owner of a small business start-up with an even smaller budget to match, use these inexpensive summer office and work party ideas to make the annual summer office party a hit without breaking the bank.